LorenzoMazzocco/OpenMC-projects/basic/WGP_breeding_metric/README.md

 <br></br>

 ## Taking into account the isotopic composition
 We identified the delta metric as the simplest and most effective but both the metrics proposed are indipendent of the isotopic composition of the material to be irradiated.
 This is a problem since the weights given to the different cross section are all the same (unitary) but in a realistic scenario our sample will have much more U238 than Pu239 or Pu240.
 To correct the formula we simply assign each cross section a coefficient equal to the atom percentage of the corrisponding isotope (for isotope i is n_i/n_tot, with n=atomic density (atoms/cm3)).
-There fore we obtain the following formula:
+Therefore we obtain the following formula:

 <pre>